Skip to main content

 We publish all libraries at once under the same version, so version catalogs could be useful.

-By default, the OpenAI.conversation block connects to OpenAI.
+By default, Xef connects to OpenAI.
 To use their services you should provide the corresponding API key in the OPENAI_TOKEN environment variable, and have enough credits.

 env OPENAI_TOKEN=<your-token> <gradle-command>